gerbsec/BOT-TO-SCRAPE-LOL/README.md

 4. fill out information, your newegg password, cvv and phone numbers if you use twilio, log in with twilio also.

-5. Finally go to terminal and type scrapy start project examplename example directory.
+5. Finally go to terminal and type scrapy startproject examplename example directory.

 6. Put this python script in the 'spiders' directory.